 Use Birth Control

-For some woman, hormonal birth control helps with PMS symptoms such as cramps, bloating, headaches, or breast tenderness.
+For some women, hormonal birth control helps with PMS symptoms such as cramps, bloating, headaches, or breast tenderness.
 Telemedicine enables you to get birth control delivered to you — hassle-free.
 With a company such as Nurx, simply select your desired prescription, tap into a doctor’s advice on the best method for you, answer a few health questions, enter your address information, and complete your order.
 It’s that simple.

 Coping with PMS symptoms is trying for many women, but with a combination of therapies, you can relieve many of your symptoms.